Phoenix Construction Site Fall Injury Attorneys

 Should a person choose to file a construction accident lawsuit, the person who was injured or their family can claim damages related to the fall.
 This may include costs for ongoing and upcoming medical care, any necessary vocational rehabilitation, lost wages, and even pain and suffering.
 A skilled personal injury attorney that has experience in construction accident law can help those looking into filing a claim for a fall at a construction site or any other construction accident related injury.

 Get Legal Help at (602) 267-1280

 Breyer Law Offices, P.C. combines experience with results.
 As veteran Phoenix construction site accident lawyers, we have a lengthy record in Arizona courts of favorable verdicts and substantial settlements for our clients.
 If you or a family member has suffered a fall at a construction site that resulted in a serious injury, we can answer many of your questions regarding both the construction accident and any possible personal injury claim.
-We invite you to contact us at Breyer Law Offices for a free, confidential case evaluation and to learn more about your rights in any potential construction accident lawsuit.
+We invite you to contact The Husband & Wife Law Team for a free, confidential case evaluation and to learn more about your rights in any potential construction accident lawsuit.